-Copay or Copayment means a fixed dollar amount the Member is required to pay for specifically listed Covered Benefits as shown in the SBC.
+Copay or Copayment means a fixed dollar amount the Covered Person is required to pay for specifically listed Covered Benefits as shown in the SBC.
 Copayments are generally paid to the Provider at time of service.
 Copayments apply towards the satisfaction of the Out-of-Pocket Maximum.
-For Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider, the Copayment is applied in the same manner as if the services were furnished by an In-Network Provider.